sealedhermit/test.github.io/_posts/2020-06-02-mornington.md

 ![_config.yml]({{ site.baseurl }}/images/as7.jpg)

-Point Nepean had a defence facility protecting the entrance to Port Philip.
-There are structures that used house the artillery – Fort Pearce and Fort Nepean.
+Once upon a time, Point Nepean defence facility protected the entrance to Port Philip.
+You can the structures that used house the artillery – Fort Pearce and Fort Nepean.
 Fort Pearce has gun placements, underground storage and bunkers which are still standing.
+These structures are over 150 years old.
+We saw gun terrets along the walk which gave a glimpse into Australia's wartime history.

+For those who find it difficult to walk, there is a shuttle service running between the Quarantine Station and Fort Nepean.

 ![_config.yml]({{ site.baseurl }}/images/as8.jpg)

 ## Food

 Mornington has many restaurants which you can try  from.
 But keep in mind, most restaurants open only at 5 in the evening on weekdays after they close for their break.
 Since we did not pack a lot of food, we drove around all the way from Portsea through Sorrento to Rosebud before we found a restaurant that was open.
 Thank God for [Smokin’ Joe’s Pizza and Grill](https://goo.gl/maps/MjrL9cHayQs5VBBH7) - we were able to get some pizza and nuggets.

 ![_config.yml]({{ site.baseurl }}/images/as9.jpg)